ABOUT ยท EDITORIAL STANDARDS

 Everything here is built on free, open, public data from official agencies.
 We do not generate our own forecasts or measurements โ we present the agencies' data and explain it.
 Primary sources include:

-- NOAA National Hurricane Center โ active tropical cyclone positions, intensity and advisories
+- NOAA National Hurricane Center โ active tropical cyclone positions, intensity, advisories, and the forecast cone, track & points overlay

 - NASA EONET & FIRMS โ wildfire events and satellite heat detections